Guilin Scenic Area: Caves

 The caves of Guilin are karst formations, characterized by their winding paths and the presence of underground rivers that connect some of them.
 The interior landscapes of these caves are defined by the presence of stalactites and stalagmites.

 Prominent karst caves in Guilin include Reed Flute Cave in Reed Flute Park, Seven-star Cave in Seven-star Park, Guan Cave in the suburbs, and Fengyu Cave in Lipu.

 Old map of Jingjiang Prefecture City.

 Stone carvings

 Guilin's stone carvings, collectively referred to as Guilin Stone Carvings, are dispersed across various mountains within the city.
 These carvings include both rock carvings and rock statues.
 The former is widely distributed across the city's mountainous regions, while the latter is primarily found on Fubo Hill.

 The majority of Guilin's rock carvings date back to the Tang and Song dynasties, with additional examples from the Qing dynasty and Republican era.
 The carvings have diverse content, including travelogues, historical records, and official announcements.

 On Parrot Mountain, located in the northern part of Guilin, there is a Song dynasty stone carving called the "Map of Jingjiang Prefecture City," one of the earliest urban maps in China.

-Within the Pearl Cave on Fubo Hill lies the renowned "Self-Portrait of Mi Fu."
+Within the Pearl Cave on Fubo Hill lies the "Self-Portrait of Mi Fu."